trustyuri/trustyuri-java/README.md

 License
 -------

-hashrdf is free software under the MIT License.
+hashuri-java is free software under the MIT License.
 See LICENSE.txt.